An Interdisciplinary Journal Dedicated to the Philosophical Aspects of Environmental Problems

 — Green Earth Observer

 "Interest in environmental philosophy is growing ....
-In documenting this philosophic approach, Environmental Ethics gives careful readers new ways to consider and understand environmental issues."
+In documenting this philosophic approach, Environmental Ethics gives careful readers new ways to understand environmental issues."

 — The Bear Essential